-- Primary (trust) beneficiary.
+Primary (trust) beneficiary.
 Not an official term, but used in the regulations and this Outline to refer to a trust beneficiary who is entitled, or eligible, to receive distributions as a result of the death of the participant, without being required to wait until after the death of some other beneficiary.
 Compare "residual beneficiary."
-See PART 4, #9. - PLR.
-IRS private letter ruling. - Prop.
+See PART 4, #9.

+PLR.
+IRS private letter ruling.

+Prop.
 Reg.
-Proposed Treasury Regulation. - QRP.
+Proposed Treasury Regulation.

+QRP.
 Qualified retirement plan under § 401(a), such as a 401(k) plan.
-An employer-created retirement plan that meets the requirements of § 401(a). - QTIP trust.
-Qualified terminable interest property trust; a type of trust for the benefit of the decedent's surviving spouse that qualifies for the federal estate tax marital deduction under § 2056(b).
+An employer-created retirement plan that meets the requirements of § 401(a).